ericyangyu/ericyangyu.github.io/_pages/about.md

 # Activity/Talks
 - (11/26/22 - 12/04/22) Poster session for the Conference on Neural Information Processing Systems (NeurIPS) 2022 in New Orleans, Louisiana
-- (10/19/22 - 10/21/22) Poster session for the Institute for Learning-Enabled Optimization at Scale (TILOS) 2022
+- (10/19/22 - 10/21/22) Poster session for the Institute for Learning-Enabled Optimization at Scale (TILOS) 2022 in La Jolla Shores
 - (09/21/22 - now) Mentor for 4 undergrads in the UCSD Early Research Scholars Program (ERSP)
 - (05/27/22) - Hosted CodeChella at Castle Park Middle School
 - (09/24/21) Guest speaker for Microsoft summer interns 2021